Dick Gregory: 1956–1964: Comedy career

-While working for the United States Postal Service during the daytime, Gregory performed as a comedian in small, primarily black-patronized nightclubs.
+While working for the United States Postal Service during the daytime, Gregory performed as a comedian in small, primarily black-patronized nightclubs of the Chitlin' Circuit.
 In an interview with The Huffington Post, Gregory described the history of black comics as limited: "Blacks could sing and dance in the white night clubs but weren't allowed to stand flat-footed and talk to white folks, which is what a comic does."

 In 1961, Gregory was working at the black-owned Roberts Show Bar in Chicago when he was spotted by Hugh Hefner.

 Gregory attributed the launch of his career to Hefner.
 Based on his performance at Roberts Show Bar, Hefner hired Gregory to work at the Chicago Playboy Club as a replacement for comedian "Professor" Irwin Corey.

+In 1961, Gregory made his New York debut at The Blue Angel nightclub, also recording a live set there, "Dick Gregory at the Blue Angel" for his album East & West.
+He soon came back to Chicago and finally got his big break at the Playboy Club in Chicago, also in 1961, that was supposed to be one night and ended up being six weeks and earned him a spot in Time and a guest appearance on Jack Paar's show and other night clubs shows, etc.

 Gregory's comedy occasioned controversy in some conservative white circles.
 The administration of the University of Tennessee, for instance, branded Gregory an "extreme racist" whose "appearance would be an outrage and an insult to many citizens of this state", and revoked his invitation by students to speak on campus.
 The students sued, with noted litigator William Kunstler as their counsel, and in Smith v.
 University of Tennessee, 300 F. Supp.
 777 (E.D.
 Tenn.
 1969), won an order from the court that the university's policy was "too broad and vague".
 The University of Tennessee then implemented an "open speaker" system, and Gregory subsequently performed in April 1970.

 In 1964, Gregory's book, Nigger, was published.
 Since then, the book has never been out of print.
 In 2019 a trade paperback was published as well as an audio version.
+Gregory was number 82 on Comedy Central's list of the 100 Greatest Stand-ups of all time and had his own star on the St. Louis Walk of Fame.